-4.2.12.1 Toilet seat
+4.3.2.1 Toilet seat

-The boat is equipped with an electrical toilet seat system that uses fresh water.
+The boat can be equipped with two types of toilets.
+The manual toilet seat system uses seawater, and the electrical toilet seat system uses fresh water.

 - Never put any other objects but toilet paper in the toilet. - In order to avoid damages, you must also not pour hotter than lukewarm water into the toilet. - It is under no circumstances allowed to flush paper towels, fabric or rubber products, hard objects, oil products or solvents down the toilet.